Python

 Testing

-I have done functional and unit testing.
-There was even a period in my career when testing was my main responsibility, but this was some time ago.
+I have experience with both functional and unit testing, and there was a period in my career when testing was my primary responsibility.

-In C++ I wrote a client/server Test Bed for System Testing of infrastructure.
-It was the time when testing was my main responsibility.
+In C++ I developed a client/server Test Bed for system testing of infrastructure components during a time when testing was my primary role.

-In Java and Python, I wrote a fair amount of unit tests, but they were mostly run of the mill unit tests, similar to what you can find online.
+In both Python and Java, I’ve written a substantial number of unit tests, but they were mostly standard unit tests, similar to those commonly found online.

-Below are some of the libraries and tools that I was using:
+Below are some of the libraries and tools that I have worked with:

 pytest, unittest, mocking, Selenium.
 JUnit, Mockito, PowerMock